3MD3/3MD3/README.md

 * S-Taliro Matlab Toolbox ([Download](https://www.assembla.com/spaces/s-taliro_public/subversion/source/HEAD/trunk))

 ### File Download and Description
- * The file *ReplicationPackage.zip* consists of two folders, *Model1* and *Model2*.
+ * The repository consists of two folders, *Model1* and *Model2*.
 The models describe different approaches to the design of a pacemaker controller.
  * Falsification-based testing was conducted on both proposed models with different requirements.
 The failing and the corrected models are included in the attached replication package.
  * To successfully replicate the experiments, S-TaLiRo <sup>1 </sup> Matlab Toolbox must be installed
  * To replicate the experiments open the folder Model1 and Model2 and run the scripts *Scenario1* and *Scenario2*